congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

  **Name Validation**

  1. Add not allowed characters: Those characthers which are not allowed in first name and last name during register or edit account.

+**Customer Groups**

+1. While registration if a customer exist in POS system then the site base codes return by POS API call.
+With the help of those codes customer group code is determine from configuration values and assign him/her that group code's group.
+If customer doesn't exist then default group will be automatically assigned to the customer.

 # Customer Integraion Number